Mississippi State Department of Health (MSDH) - Office of Tobacco Control (OTC)

 At time of incorporation, municipalities with populations of more than 2,000 are classified as cities, municipalities containing between 301 and 2000 persons are considered towns, and municipalities between 100 and 300 persons are called villages.

-Activities associated with a state contract must be completed by June 30th of the current fiscal year.
+Activities associated with this contract must be completed by Wednesday, May 15, 2019 of the current fiscal year.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.